chacursmo/portfolio/README.md

 #Portfolio Resume Project

-Using HTML / CSS / and a bevy of knowledge
+Using HTML / CSS / and responsive design

+Initial presentable form with plans on future updates.